defconfurs/dc26-fur-scripts/README.md

 -------------
 The `dcfurs` module is impleneted within the Micropython firmware, and and includes the DMA and interrupt handlers necessary to drive the LED matrix.
-By writing this module in C, we can acheive a sufficiently fast scan rate to perform up to 16-steps of per-pixel dimming control.
+By writing this module in C, we can acheive a sufficiently fast scan rate to perform up to 64-steps of per-pixel dimming control.

 Pixels in the matrix are addressed by their row/column coordinates, starting from row zero and column zero in the upper left corner of the matrix.

-### `dcfurs.matrix_init()`
+### `dcfurs.init(timer)`
 Initialize the LED matrix and DMA interrupt handlers, this must be called first before any other features in the DCFurs module can be used.
-TODO: Can we make this automagical on import?

-### `dcfurs.matrix_loop()`
-Perform one iteration of the PWM main loop for driving the LED matrix.
-This function is written to be callable as an interrupt handler, and would typically be driven from a high priority timer.
+The `timer` parameter provides a handle to the STM32 Advanced-function timer `TIM1`, configured at the desired PWM frequency.
+This timer will be used to provide interrupts and DMA transfers in order to refresh the delay.

 ```
+    import dcfurs
     from pyb import Timer

-    mtimer = pyb.Timer(5, freq=25000, callback=dcfurs.matrix_loop)
+    pwmclk = pyb.Timer(1, freq=125000)
+    dcfurs.init(pwmclk)
 ```

 ### `dcfurs.clear()`